ujjawalmodanwal/ujjawalmodanwal.github.io-Tic-Tac-Toe/README.md

-# This game is based made using HTML and javascript.
+# This game is made using HTML and javascript.